Mitch Garver Preview, Player Props: Rangers vs. Twins

-Mitch Garver -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Texas Rangers versus the Minnesota Twins, with Pablo Lopez on the hill, on August 24 at 7:10 PM ET.
+Mitch Garver -- 0-for-3 in his most recent game -- will be in action for the Texas Rangers against the Minnesota Twins, with Sonny Gray on the hill, on August 25 at 8:10 PM ET.

-In his last game, he notched a home run while going 2-for-5 against the Diamondbacks.
+In his last game he had a hitless performance (0-for-3) against the Twins.

 Mitch Garver Game Info & Props vs. the Twins